gostevedore/gostevedore.github.io/content/en/docs/_index.md

 ## Features

 ### Standardize

 Build your Docker images in a standardized way.
 Create a Dockerfile and reuse it for as many use cases as needed

 ### Relatives build

 Automate the building of related Docker images by defining their relationships and dependencies

 ### Credentials

-Store credentials to log in to your Docker registry, AWS Elastic Container Registry or a Git server
+Store credentials to log in to your Docker registry, AWS Elastic Container Registry, or Git server

 ### Promote

 Easily promote or copy Docker images from one registry to another using Stevedore's image promotion feature

 ### Semver awareness

 Automatically generate tags for semantic version 2.0.0 when building Docker image

 ### Multiple build contexts

 Build your images using multiple build context sources.
-Use local files, a git repository or merge several sources
+Use local files, a git repository, or merge several sources